If you’re looking for the secret to happiness- mindfulness may just be your answer. It is at least part of the equation, as far as I can see.

 Be True to You.

-Bova looks at the morning routines of some quite successful people, he tries it out and comes to the conclusion that his experience doesn’t work because he tried to do what works for others.
+Writer Dan Bova looked at the morning routines of some quite successful people.
+He then tried the routines for himself.
+Bova comes to the conclusion that his experience doesn’t work because he tried to do what works for others.
 I see this all the time in myself.
 I read a lot of things, I pin a lot of things, I want to do what other people tell me works for them.
 The thing is I’m not them.
 While trying out tried and true practices isn’t bad for me it’s when I judge myself when it doesn’t work out that the slippery slope gets started.

 While I found this article to be extremely helpful and freeing, I would be lying if I didn’t say that I feel like the task of figuring out what works for me isn’t a difficult one.
 Self-knowledge is a messy long journey with lots of bumps along the road to true self-discovery.
 I’m so happy I’ve got some great people who are willing to pick me up when I fall, laugh with me, and let me cry (even the ugly cry) when necessary.